Skip to content

 Move to another app or private channel

-Leaving the original platform can reduce records and reporting tools.
+Moving off the original platform can reduce records and reporting tools.

-Verify calls and messages outside the contact
+Verify outside the contact

-Do not use the phone number, link, QR code, attachment, reply thread, or caller ID inside the suspicious contact to prove it is real.
-Use a known number, official website, saved app, bill, statement, Medicare card, bank card, or trusted contact.
+Do not use the phone number, link, QR code, attachment, reply thread, pop-up, or caller ID inside the suspicious contact to prove it is real.

 • If a caller says a bank account is in danger, hang up and call the number on the card or statement.